alanb43/personal-website/README.md

 ##### V1 [Began 1/1/2021]

 The first version of this site will be suited for desktop viewing only.
-I want to solidify my design, information, and beginning 'look' before I begin to complicate things.
+I want to solidify my design, information, and beginning 'look' before I begin to complicate things and worry about those who will access this site on their phones, as these visitors will be very uncommon.

 This design incorporates one main product view page thus far.
-I hope to add a pre-product page in a later version that this product page will be accessed from.
+I hope to add other pages perhaps in a later version, if necessary.

 It should be noted that in V2, making the site responsive for different views will be a priority.